 You must pay Federal self-employment tax (presently 15.3%) on the profits you take from your LLC.
 You are eligible for certain deductions like business expenses.
 You are also liable to pay Federal Income Tax.
 The income tax you have to pay will vary depending on your income, filing status, deductions, etc. However, federal corporate taxes must be paid if you treat your LLC as a corporation for tax purposes.

 State Tax Liability

 Your LLC may need licenses or permits to operate in certain industries.
-Certain types of business require prior permission from the concerned authorities.
+Certain types of businesses require prior permission from the concerned authorities.
 These licenses and permits are different for different regions and involve different fees.
-Make sure to double-check if your LLC requires any licenses or permits as not complying with the same might attract harmful side-effects for your LLC.
-A few such licenses and permits:
+Depending on the nature of your business, your LLC may be subject to three licensing jurisdictions: Federal, State and Local.

 Business Bank Account & Phone Number

 A separate business bank account, email address, and phone number for your LLC would help make its operations more efficient.
-Your personal assets do not get mixed with your business, shielding them from insolvency cases and other legal suits.
-Your bank will require your LLC’s EIN, among other information, in order for it to open a bank account.
-Many network providers offer business/enterprise plans, depending on your LLC’s needs.
+Your personal assets are not mixed with your business, shielding them from insolvency cases and other legal suits.
+Your bank will require your LLC’s EIN, among other information, for it to open a bank account.
+Depending on your LLC’s needs, many network providers offer business/enterprise plans.

-Be cautious while filling out the forms, and make sure that you never miss a due date for any required documentation.
-Periodic Reports are taken very seriously in Colorado, not filing them on time could risk your LLC’s ability to take loans and secure licenses.
+Be cautious while filling out the forms, and ensure you never miss a due date for any required documentation.
+Periodic Reports are taken very seriously in Colorado; not filing them on time could risk your LLC’s ability to take loans and specific licenses.
 Always consult a professional before making decisions regarding taxation, choosing the type of your LLC, or filling out the necessary forms.
-Having formed an LLC, your business is ready to achieve new horizons!
+We wish you and your new business the very best!